prabhakaran8737/svgcollections/README.md

 # SVG Collections

-The object of SVG collections is to give access to all the SVGs that are created and used by [COme Lets Draw], a [Imirisoft] Product.
+The object of SVG collections is to give access to all the SVGs that are created and used in [COme Lets Draw], a [Imirisoft] Product.
 Feel free to use it and contribute with your SVGs.

 ## SVG List
 1. [Jerry]